EUGENE STUDIO /

 EUGENE ii Rainbow & White (tentative)

-This book includes the Rainbow Painting series and the White Painting series.
-In addition to dialogues and discussions, the book includes multiple pages of near full-size, detailed brushstrokes of the Rainbow Paintings, creating a sense of immersion similar to that of the works.
-The book also includes a conversation between Kangawa and MAKI Gallery representative Masahiro Maki about the work, as well as a reprint of an essay by American critic David Gears, who contributes to October and Frieze magazines.
+This volume documents the Rainbow Painting series and the White Painting series.
+The book includes numerous reproductions of the Rainbow Painting series’ detailed brushstrokes in near full-size, creating a sense of immersion similar to that of the works themselves.
+The images are accompanied by a conversation between Kangawa and MAKI Gallery director Masahiro Maki, as well as a reprint of an essay by American critic David Geers, whose writing has appeared in such publications as October and Frieze.

 Publisher: MAKI Inc. / MAKI Gallery

-EUGENE i Image/imagine & Light and shadow inside me
+EUGENE i Image/Imagine #1 man & Light and shadow inside me

 Publisher: MAKI Inc. / MAKI Gallery

-EUGENE i, ii, iii (3-volume boxed-in special edition)
+EUGENE i, ii, iii (3-volume special boxed set)

 Publisher: MAKI Inc. / MAKI Gallery

-Specifications: top binding, Silver foil hot stamped on a box / i 200 pages, ii 210 pages, iii 128 pages
+Specifications: Hardcover with silver foil hot-stamped box / i 208 pages, ii 214 pages, iii 128 pages

-The catalog archives some of Kangawa’s dialogues, past interviews, and lectures.
-Below is a partial list of subjects to be included in the collection.
+The catalog archives some of Kangawa’s past dialogues, interviews, and lectures.
+Below are some of the excerpts to be included.

-From Lecture “Possibilities of Imagination”, University of Tokyo, RCAST, 2022
+From the lecture: “Possibilities of Imagination,” University of Tokyo, RCAST, 2022

 The age of imagination.